-Here's all you need to know to help us measure the size of Earth's shadow during the total lunar eclipse on Jan.
-20–21, 2019.
+Here’s all you need to know to help us measure the size of Earth’s shadow during the upcoming eclipse.

 Amateur astronomers often plan how they'll take photographs, image sequences, or even time-lapse videos of a lunar eclipse.
 But don't overlook the scientifically useful projects that are just begging to be carried out.
 You don't need anything but clear skies and some very simple equipment.

 Total lunar eclipses come in a great variety of brightnesses and hues.
 In February 1860, Irish amateur Mary Ward likened the Moon to "a red-hot penny" in the sky.
 But the famously dark eclipse of December 1963 was so dim that some skywatchers could not find the Moon when they stepped outdoors near mid-totality!

 To help in comparing reports from various observers, even years and cultures apart, French astronomer André Danjon devised a five-point scale that is still used today.
 As shown below, the Danjon values range from 0 (Moon almost invisible at mid-totality) to 4 (very bright copper-red or orange Moon).
 To learn how to give this eclipse a Danjon L rating, go here.

 For many years Brazilian astronomer Helio C. Vital has led a very active group of observers in monitoring the brightness of the eclipsed Moon, not only as it moves across the shadow but also from one eclipse to the next.
 For example, he's found that a total eclipse is fairly bright if it takes place when Earth's atmosphere is nearly free of aerosols.
 But within a few years after a major volcanic eruption, eclipses are often much darker.
 Some darkening was even detected after the October 6, 2006, eruption of Mount Rabaul in Papua New Guinea.